Mark Groudine, MD, PhD

-Dr. Groudine is the executive vice president and acting president and director of the Fred Hutchinson Cancer Research Center.
+Dr. Groudine has served in multiple leadership roles at the Fred Hutchinson Cancer Center, including director of the Basic Sciences Division, deputy director and executive vice president, acting president, and director, and currently as Special Advisor to the Director’s office.
 He has published more than 200 papers in the course of his distinguished career.
 He is internationally recognized for his studies on the control of gene expression and on chromatin.
 His research team discovered mechanisms that orchestrate the structure of certain chromosomal regions and thereby silence or prevent the silencing of large sets of genes.

 Patient Care Philosophy

 Research is an important aspect of clinical care.
 Dr. Groudine is currently not seeing patients, instead devoting his time to research and advancing the knowledge base in cancer care.

 Education and Training

 Medical Education: University of Pennsylvania, Philadelphia, PA, 1975

 Graduate School: Cellular Differentiation Program, University of Pennsylvania, Philadelphia, PA 1976

 Residency: Radiation Oncology, University of Washington, Seattle, WA, 1980